ContextLab/CDL-tutorials/pytorch/README.md

 This tutorial introduces users to using pytorch for neural networks.

-It includes the notebook "Intro_to_pytorch" and the dataset XXXX.
+It includes the notebook "Intro_to_pytorch.ipynb" with links to helpful blogs, videos, and online resources.

 To be able to run through the notebook in the tutorial, first install the requirements using `pip install -r requirements.txt`

 # To run the tutorials, you will need to have pytorch installed.
 You can use the command `pip3 install torch torchvision` to install pytorch in python 3 using pip.

-The Notebook folder contains an example Jupyter notebook that analyzes data from the Data folder.
-Finally the Slides folder contains an example slide show that walks through this tutorial and the source.tex to make your own presentation.

 ## Table of contents